kabanero-io/docs/README.md

 ## Doc Location

 In this repository you shoud place the doc under the folder that best describes the documentation category.
-These folders located in the [ref directory](https://github.com/kabanero-io/docs/tree/master/ref)
+These folders are located in the [ref directory](https://github.com/kabanero-io/docs/tree/master/ref)